Menu

 history

-The International Society of Nurses in Genetics, Inc. was incorporated in 1988 in the State of Maryland by a small group of genetic nurses.
-Today, ISONG is proud of their international membership of 350+ which continues to grow each and every year.
+The International Society of Nurses in Genetics, Inc. was incorporated in 1988 in the State of Maryland by a small group of genomics nurses.
+Today ISONG members practice, teach, and conduct research in 17 countries and territories across four regions.

-ISONG leadership is comprised of a Board of Directors, many Committees, and others who volunteer their time, talent and energy in order to achieve the goals of the ISONG membership.
+ISONG leadership comprises a Board of Directors, many Committees, and others who volunteer their time, talent, and energy in order to achieve the goals of the ISONG membership.

-ISONG hosts an annual 3-day World Congress every year for nurses in genomics worldwide, traditionally in the fall.
-During this exceptional program attendees will participate in presentations that support them in their quest to be leaders and innovators in the growing filed of genetic and genomic nursing science.
+ISONG hosts an annual three-day World Congress for nurses in genomics worldwide, traditionally in the fall.
+During the Congress, attendees take part in presentations that support them as leaders and innovators in the growing field of genomics nursing science.

 what we do